Susan Fairley-Holbach, RN, ACNP

 Practicing Since: 1979

-In 2012, Susan Fairley-Holbach joined Cancer Treatment Centers of America (CTCA) at Midwestern Regional Medical Center (Midwestern) as an acute care nurse practitioner.
+In 2012, Susan Fairley-Holbach joined Cancer Treatment Centers of America® (CTCA) in suburban Chicago as an acute care nurse practitioner.
 Fairley-Holbach has more than 30 years of experience in acute care nursing in hospital and clinic settings, and.
 She is certified in Critical Care Nursing and Neuroscience Nursing, and as a Nurse Practitioner.

 Fairley-Holbach received her nursing degree in 1979 from Wesley-Passavant Hospital School of Nursing.
 She then received a bachelor's degree in nursing from Elmhurst College and a master's degree in nursing, with a concentration in acute care from Marquette University.